Elgg/Elgg/docs/guides/upgrading.rst

 Support for ``icon`` and ``badge`` parameters was added.
 Plugins should start using these parameters and prefer them to a single ``text`` parameter.
 CSS should be used to control visibility of the label, icon and badge, instead of conditionals in preparing menu items.

+All menus are now wrapped with ``nav.elgg-menu-container`` to ensure that multiple menu sections have a single parent element, and can be styled using flexbox or floats.

+All menu items are now identified with with ``data-menu-item`` attribute, sections - with ``data-menu-section``, containers with - ``data-menu-name`` attributes.

 ``topbar`` menu:

  * ``account`` menu item with priority ``800`` added to ``alt`` section
+ * ``account`` parent menu item uses dropdown menu API to display the submenu
  * ``site_notifications`` menu item is now a child of ``account`` with priority ``100``
  * ``usersettings`` menu item is now a child of ``account`` with priority ``300``
  * ``administration`` menu item is now a child of ``account`` with priority ``800``